 A private investigator may also be hired to obtain video evidence of the behavior between two people when they are in public but not with people they expect to be paying attention to their behavior toward each other.

 Communications between individuals engaged in an affair can also demonstrate their inclination to engage in sexual activity; for example, “sexting” clearly implies an attraction likely to result in sexual intimacy when an opportunity arises.
 Similarly, credit card statements or other proof of purchases made for the benefit of a third-party can help show a spouse has committed adultery.

 Divorce lawyers can often provide guidance on the evidence to present in court to prove your spouse has been unfaithful.

 Understanding the Effects of Cheating on Your Family Law and Divorce Case

-Because divorce cases in South Carolina based on the legal ground of adultery are so different from what can happen in other states, here are some specific things to consider:
+Because divorce cases in South Carolina based on the legal ground of adultery are so different from what can happen in other states, such as a North Carolina divorce, here are some specific things to consider: